 PCB Design Factors Affecting Comparator Propagation Delay

 The primary factor that affects the propagation delay of a comparator is the output capacitance and stray capacitance.
 The resistive load at the output also affects the switching speed of a comparator.
-Optimizing these parameters allows a designer to select the best tradeoff between propagation delay and noise immunity.
+Optimizing these parameters allows a to select the best tradeoff between propagation delay and noise immunity.

 Parasitic capacitance already creates signal problems in high-speed PCBs, but it creates even more issues in comparators.
 The output load from a comparator already tends to be inconsistent from manufacturer to manufacturer.
 Any parasitic capacitance that affects the comparator output will change the rise and fall time, thus changing the propagation delay.
 In general, the propagation delay is linearly related to the output capacitance; an increased capacitance increases the propagation delay.